Azure/azure-cli/doc/use_cli_effectively.md

 - PowerShell: [About Quoting Rules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules)
 - Windows Command Prompt: [How-to: Escape Characters, Delimiters and Quotes at the Windows command line](https://ss64.com/nt/syntax-esc.html)

-To avoid surprises, here are a few suggestions:
+To avoid unanticipated results, here are a few suggestions:

 1. If the value contains whitespace, you must wrap it in quotes.
 2. In bash or Windows PowerShell, both single and double quotes will be interpreted, while in Windows Command Prompt, only double quotes are handled which means single quotes will be interpreted as a part of the value.